-He graduated from boot camp at Parris Island, South Carolina, where he adopted the United States Marine Corps values of honor, courage, and commitment.
-Burton served honorably for three years (1970-1973) in the Marine Corps, rising to the rank of Corporal in the Vietnam Era.
-He still considers his service in the military to have been one of his highest honors.
-He was trained at Fort Gordon, Georgia, as a military police officer and served as a patrol officer at Camp Pendleton, California.
-While conducting that role, he provided security to President Richard M. Nixon and other dignitaries.
+Burton graduated from boot camp at Parris Island, South Carolina, where he adopted the United States Marine Corps values of honor, courage, and commitment.
+Burton served honorably for three years (1970-1973) in the U.S. Marine Corps, rising to the rank of Corporal during the Vietnam Era.
+He received the National Defense Service Medal and was awarded a rifle expert badge, pistol expert badge, and other recognition.
+He received advanced infantry training at Camp Geiger, South Carolina.
+He was then trained at Fort Gordon, Georgia, as a military police officer and served as a patrol officer at Camp Pendleton, California.
+He received unique assignments because of his professionalism and leadership qualities.

-Burton was president of the Florida Sigma Chapter of Sigma Alpha Epsilon social fraternity and secretary and board member of the Florida Sigma House Corporation as a student at The University of West Florida.
+Among many positions, Burton was president of the Florida Sigma Chapter of Sigma Alpha Epsilon social fraternity, House Manager, and secretary and board member of the Florida Sigma House Corporation.
 In 2008, the Greater Pensacola Area Sigma Alpha Epsilon Alumni Association awarded Burton the coveted and prestigious “Order of the Lion” title for “continued leadership, dedication and loyal service to the Fraternity.”

 During law school, Burton began his legal career as a Certified Law Clerk working for the District Attorney’s Office in Fullerton Municipal Court, a demanding role made more so by the pressures of law school.
 He taught business and law courses for Lake City Community College in Florida (now Florida Gateway College) during two summers of his law school career.

 Burton thrived in law school, graduating with distinction in academic and extracurricular activities.
-He was Chairman of Judges’ Night and a member of Honors Moot Court.
+He was Chairman of Judges’ Night and a member of Honors Moot Court for four semesters.
 Burton’s team won a second-place award for oral advocacy during his first semester in the Honors Moot Court competition.
 During his last three semesters of law school, he served as the Director of Honors Moot Court and oversaw an award-winning program.
 Furthermore, he was a member of the editorial board of the Western State University College of Law – Law Review.

-When he resigned in 1998 to engage in other professional pursuits, El Camino College awarded Burton a plaque with the inscription: “In Recognition For 18 Years of Meritorious Service, Dr. Burton Fletcher, 1980-1998.”
+When he resigned in 1998 to engage in other professional pursuits, El Camino College awarded Burton a commemorative plaque with the inscription: “In Recognition For 18 Years of Meritorious Service, Dr. Burton Fletcher, 1980-1998.”

-Burton passed the California Bar Exam in 1981 and thus began an ongoing career in law and civil litigation along with his teaching.
-In this capacity, he founded his general practice firm in 1982, specializing in litigation, using the DBA of Fletcher & Associates.
-At its zenith, the firm employed 15 attorneys and staff.
+Burton passed the California Bar Exam in 1981 and thus began an ongoing career in law, civil litigation, and teaching.
+He was a member of the State Bar of California from 1981 through 2019.
+In this capacity, he founded his general practice law firm in 1982, specializing in litigation, using the DBA of Fletcher & Associates.
+The firm employed 15 attorneys and staff at its zenith and maintained association relationships with other law firms.
 Burton was blessed with a remarkable and committed team.